 The primary reason is that their performance will degrade over time.

 Your grips will become dirty.
 The sweat from your hands for example will reduce your ability to hold onto the grip without ‘strangling’ it.
 The grips will tend to harden and probably go a little bit shiny the more they are used.
 You will find it harder and harder to hold onto the clubs during your swing and you may find that the club starts to move in your hands.

 Naturally, you will tend to grip the club more tightly to counteract this effect.
 The last thing you want to do is be holding onto your clubs so tightly that you make your swing ineffective.
 Gripping the club too tightly adds a significant amount of tension into your arms which is Unlikely going to improve the quality of your shots.

 It is possible to increase longevity by regularly cleaning your grips but eventually you will have no choice.
 The material that most grips are made from would eventually lose its tackiness and start to wear away.

 Depending on your ability you may prefer to have grips that aid the positioning of your hands.
-A number of grip models have markings on them to show you the best place to put your hands.
+Some grip models have markings on them to show you the best place to put your hands.
 If you are still a relatively new player or have been used to using grips of this type then you may find it difficult to change to unadorned grips.

 Most manufacturers these days don’t tend to use grips with alignment markings on them.
 If you bought a new set of clubs you might need to immediately have the grips swapped over.